RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

 \subsubsection{Preprocessing}

-The preprocessing is done record-wise for any dataset.
-Then, an IIR band-pass filter is applied between 0.2 and 30Hz to ensure the frequency content consistency between the datasets.
+We preprocess the data record-wise for every dataset.
+First, we apply an IIR band-pass filter between 0.2 and 30Hz to ensure the frequency content consistency between the datasets.
 This frequency range contains the information needed for sleep scoring.
-The signals are then resampled to 60Hz using polyphase filtering from the scipy library.
-Each record is scaled to have a unit-interquartile range and zero-median to ensure similar scale across datasets as in \cite{perslev2019utime}.
-To ensure the stability of the training, values that are greater than 20 times the interquartile range are clipped.
+We then resample the signals to 60Hz using polyphase filtering from the scipy library.
+We scale each record to have a unit-interquartile range and zero-median to ensure similar scale across datasets as in \cite{perslev2019utime}.
+To ensure the stability of the training, we clip values that are greater than 20 times the interquartile range.